Shan-Mi/ghibli-project/README.md

 13) once a user click like-btn, likesCount increase by 1 (only once) by inserting user's id into likedBy array on reviewsModel, and populate likedCount
 14) Remove unused components, use ErrorMessage and error/setError from context for errorHandling globally.
 15) LikedBy heart shows different color, if the user has liked, then it's red-400, otherwise it is red-200; once been liked by currUser, it will become red-400
+16) user's email needs to be verified to login
 ## RUN
 ```
 # Run frontend (:3000) & backend (:8080) development mode